-Nusinersen, which is marketed as SpinrazaTM, is the first (and currently, the only) potentially available disease-modifying treatment for 5q SMA, which includes SMA Type 1, 2 3 and 4.
+In collaboration with researchers, nusinersen was developed by Ionis Pharmaceuticals and Biogen Idec.
+Marketed as SpinrazaTM, it was the first potentially disease-modifying treatment available in the UK for 5q SMA, which includes SMA Type 1, 2 3 and 4.
 It is an antisense oligonucleotide designed to modify the product of the SMN2 “backup” gene to produce more functional SMN protein.

-Clinical Trial Results
+Clinical Trial Results and 'Real World' Use

-In collaboration with researchers, nusinersen was developed by Ionis Pharmaceuticals and Biogen Idec, which have run clinical trials with infants and children who have genetically-confirmed SMA Types 1, 2 or 3.
+Clinical trials have been with infants and children who have SMA Types 1, 2 or 3.
 There have not yet been any clinical

-On 23rd December 2016, the US Food and Drug Administration (FDA) approved the use of nusinersen under its brand name SpinrazaTMfor both children and adults with SMA Types 1, 2 or 3 SMA.
+On 23rd December 2016, the US Food and Drug Administration (FDA) approved the use of nusinersen under its brand name SpinrazaTM for both children and adults with SMA Types 1, 2 or 3 SMA.